 |Nanit Pro camera

 What Do Parents Think About Nanit?

-Nanit received 4.5 stars based on 1,007 reviews from 5 different websites.
+After looking through 3 different websites (Amazon, Best Buy, and Target), we found that Nanit had a strong 4.5/5 stars based on 4,276 reviews in total.
 Here’s a summary of what parents had to say about it:

 - 1-system solution for all baby monitoring needs: Many parents liked the comprehensive sleep, breaking, and nursery environment tracking.
 They liked that they didn’t need to buy complementary products like a night light or white noise machine.

 - Good quality images even in night mode: Parents liked the clear HD video streaming